KEEMOSABE – Follow the Symbols Part Two

-Welcome back to Abbey Road Institute and congratulations for the successful outcome of your Kickstarter project.
+Welcome back to Abbey Road Institute and congratulations ON the successful outcome of your Kickstarter project.
 How do you feel right now?

 Thank you so much for having us back!
 We feel great.
 The precious support of our fans makes us feel incredible, It really does!
 We can’t wait to share with you guys all of the amazing things that are about to happen.

-The campaign was successful after only 17 days.
+you campaign was successful within just 17 days.
 What were your expectations?

 Well, we have to admit that we have worked really hard to make this campaign happen.
 We spent two months planning all the marketing ideas, organising material, rewards and updates for the campaign.
 We considered all the possible drawbacks, but we always kept a positive vibe with high expectations.
 It’s still unbelievable that we have funded the campaign in such a short time.
 Actually, that YOU funded this campaign with such a great and fulfilling response!

 Now it’s time to keep up the good work and record our three singles.
 We will lock ourselves away in our rehearsal room and get ready for our US tour that’s coming up!
 The last few months were spent with gigging hard here in London and working on the pre-production of our songs, here at the Abbey Road Institute.
 We are ready to make a great record here in Abbey Road Studios with engineer Stefano Civetta.
 He will add character to our songs and spice them up with his comprehensive musicianship.
 The last step will be mastering the songs with the sensational mastering engineer Alex Wharton and delivering our music all over the world.